dijksterhuis/octatools/README.md

 # octatools is ...

-Multiple rust packages for doing 'stuff' with Octatrack binary data files ...
+Multiple rust binaries/crates for doing 'stuff' with Octatrack binary data files in different ways ...

 ## `octatools-cli` -- the CLI binary